ecri-org/go-redirector/README.md

 1. Use the supplied template or provide your own: `/views/html.tpl`
 1. Run the image

-By Default the app listens on 8080.
+By default, this server starts in TLS mode, and listens on port 8443.
+You can change how the server operates with various flags.
+See the examples below on how.

 ### Examples